Ton-Dynasty/TonPromiseEye-doc/docs/Use-Cases/CopyTrading.md

 The system employs a logic for detecting signal events initiated by signal providers.
 When a signal provider initiates a trade, the system captures the following information:

-- Trade Type: Indicates whether it's a buy or sell order.
+- Order Action: Indicates whether it's a buy or sell order.
 - Asset: Specifies the asset or instrument being traded.
 - Position Size: The margin used for opening the position.